 Managing and coaching others -> Managed and coached

-Examples of Achievements/Accomplishments to Use In the Job Application Based on the Tesla Case
+Examples of Achievements to Use In the Job Application [From the Tesla Case]

 - Collaborated with 4 partners from 5 different European countries to adapt our marketing strategies for different cultures and needs.